-DDR3 vs DDR4 is the big question most people ask these days.
+DDR3 vs DDR4 or DDR4 vs DDR3 is the big question most people ask these days.
 There are many things you need to consider before buying or upgrading your existing system with DDR4 RAM.
-If you are planning to build a PC right now then you will be really confused between DDR3 and DDR4 but we are here to help you figure out the solution.
+If you are planning to build a PC right now then you might be really confused between DDR3 and DDR4 but we are here to help you figure out the solution.

 DDR3 Vs DDR4

 The design is the most important thing which is changed in DDR4 RAM.
 Now, DDR4 RAM has 288-pin design while DDR3 has 240-pin design.
 So, increase in the pins will increase overall bandwidth.
 DDR4 RAM size is same as DDR4 RAM but to accommodate, the extra pins added DDR4 RAM has a less pin-to-pin distance of 0.85mm rather than 1.00mm in DDR3 RAM.